O-Three-Two/2023-10-zetachain-alpha/phase-1/bytes032.md

 @bytes032 note: Looks like if the market accepts this proposition its something that would look like TCP/IP?

-### What's the concept of Omni chain and how does it actually differentiate from a bridge/multi chain?

-I think of it like a bridge is an example of like a multi chain application, right?
-It works between two different chains.

-Omnichain, kind of means applications and daps that work across multiple chains simultaneously.
-Typically, with multi chain apps, the developer might be deploying the same application to multiple chains or similar application, it's almost like they're copy pasting from one place to the next.
-It's just a series of connected applications.

-Whereas an omni chain application is designed from the ground up to work across multiple chains.
-So you can kind of deploy your application logic in one place, and interact with assets across multiple chains.
-That's kind of at a very high level, the idea for Omni chain daps.

-A key difference between ZetaChain and pure messaging solutions such as LayerZero and Axelar is that it supports Omnichain Smart Contracts which can orchestrate assets/data on all chains, including non-smart contract solutions like Bitcoin and Dogecoin, on top of its messaging capabilities.

-### How does the Omni chain approach eliminate the need for things like wrapped assets, bridges, you know, streamlining cross chain assets, data transfers?

-Zetachain has abstracted most of the complication of this in a way to make it easier for users and easier for developers who don't have to worry about wrapping assets and bridging and that kind of work

-The really the novel thing Zetachain does is the ZRC20 token which is kind of an abstraction of a token or native asset on an external chain.

-It allows the developer to interact with that like it would be any ERC20 token.
-So if you imagine building a let's say a simple swap application that swapping let's say wrapped Bitcoin for ETH.

-You could build that on ETH right on one EVM blockchain with Zetachain, you would interact with native ETH and native BTC and you would do that just like they were ERC 20 tokens.

-But Zetachain is actually handling that native asset externally for you.

-So it makes it a lot simpler for developers to build these things.
-Meaning there are still cross chain assets and movement involved, but Zetachain manages a lot of that in a more secure, simplified manner.

-Imo a huge benefit is that devs don't really have to think about the one way peg or think about converting these things over.
-Because using this ERC 20 abstraction, they can manage those assets natively without having to worry about that conversion process.
-It's practically one way peg.

-#### ZRC20 example

-Imagine you have USDC pool on ETH, USDC pool on BSC, with ZRC20 instead of having to balance individual pools you can just take native USDC on ETH, native USDC on BSC and bounce those two against each other, where any, really any balancing is done by kind of balancing them across chains, instead of doing it multiple times on each individual chain.

 ### How to implement the Omni chain functionality into existing smart contracts?